Zedom/Bayonetta-Bot/README.md

 # Bayonetta-Bot

-Under Wiki, you'll find the Command Page containing all executable commands.
+Under the Wiki tab at https://zedom.github.io/Bayonetta-Bot/ , you'll find the Command Page containing all executable commands.